Data-driven discovery of intrinsic dynamics: Introduction

 \section{Introduction}

-Dynamical systems are fundamental to our ability to model processes in engineering and the sciences.
-Accurate models, in turn, enable deeper understanding of these processes, as well as the ability to predict their future behaviour.
+Dynamical models are fundamental to our ability to model systems in engineering and the sciences.
+Accurate models of their dynamics enable deeper understanding of these systems, as well as the ability to predict their future behaviour.
 In some cases, dynamical models can be derived from first principles; the equations describing how an apple falls under the influence of gravity, for example, can be derived by applying Newton's second law.
 In other cases, though, no such dynamical models are available.
-Even when dynamical models can be derived, they may be high-dimensional to the point of being difficult to analyze and prohibitively expensive to make predictions with.
+Even when dynamical models can be derived, they may be high-dimensional to the point of obscuring the underlying behavior of a system, being difficult to analyze, and being prohibitively expensive to make predictions with.